osxmidi/LinVst/Tested-VST-Plugins/README.md

 wine "/home/yourusername/.wine/drive_c/users/yourusername/AppData/Local/Programs/Steven Slate Drums IM/Steven Slate Drums IM.exe" (use suspend system to update the display window redraws if there are display window problems)

-Choose this folder that contains the slatepack files
+Choose for the slatepack piles, the folder that contains the slatepack files

-Choose /home/yourusername and it will automatically add the SSD5Library folder part.
+Choose for destination folder, /home/yourusername and it will automatically add the SSD5Library folder part.

 hit Install